levelten/intel-wp/README.txt

 Bug reports for Intelligence should be [submitted on GitHub](https://github.com/levelten/wp-intelligence/issues).

 = Intelligence API =
-The Intelligence for WordPress plugin integrates the ([Intelligence API service](https://intl.getlevelten.com)) into WordPress.
+The Intelligence for WordPress plugin integrates the [Intelligence API service](https://intl.getlevelten.com) into WordPress.
 The Intelligence API provides a SAAS platform to integrate and extend Google Analytics and other 3rd party services.

-In order to install Intelligence you will need to create an account and get an API key.
+In order to install Intelligence you will need to create an account and API key.
 There are free and premium versions of the API.
 [Intelligence API Terms of Use](https://intl.getlevelten.com/legal)

 = Learn more =
 To learn more about Intelligence for WordPress visit [intelligencewp.com](https://intelligencewp.com)